sedol1339/files/papers.md

 Gulati, A., Qin, J., Chiu, C.-C., Parmar, N., Zhang, Y., Yu, J., ...Pang, R. (2020).
 Conformer: Convolution-augmented Transformer for Speech Recognition. arXiv, 2005.08100.
 Retrieved from https://arxiv.org/abs/2005.08100v1

     - We propose Conformer, convolution-augmented transformer for speech recognition
+    - Each conformer block contains convolution and MHSA
     - We use a single-LSTM-layer decoder in all our models
     - We perform various ablation studies
     - A concurrent work with wav2vec 2.0